Brad Pitt Isn’t Ready To Date Again, Despite Kate Hudson Rumors

 Brad Pitt surprised fans with his attendance during last night’s awards show, where he appeared as a presenter.

-Brad Pitt and his estranged wife, Angelina Jolie, parted ways in September of last year, just weeks after celebrating their 2-year wedding anniversary.
+Brad Pitt and his estranged wife, Angelina Jolie, parted ways in September of last year, just weeks after celebrating their two-year wedding anniversary.
 Shortly thereafter, Brad Pitt was accused of child abuse but ultimately cleared of the allegations against him.

 Following news of Brad Pitt’s divorce, rumors of his alleged affair with Marion Cotillard were rebooted.
 Although there was never any evidence of such thing taking place, rumors swirled for months in regard to Pitt’s relationship with Cotillard on the set of Allied in London.

-While both Brad Pitt and Marion Cotillard stayed silent in regard to the rumors prior to his split, Cotillard ultimately spoke out after being blamed for her co-stars’ divorce and revealed that she was happy in her longterm relationship with Guillaume Canet, who is the father of her 5-year-old and the baby she is currently expecting.
+While both Brad Pitt and Marion Cotillard stayed silent in regard to the rumors prior to his split, Cotillard ultimately spoke out after being blamed for her co-stars’ divorce and revealed that she was happy in her long-term relationship with Guillaume Canet, who is the father of her 5-year-old and the baby she is currently expecting.

 In the months that followed, Brad Pitt was linked to Margot Robbie and Kate Hudson, despite not being photographed with either when the reports were shared.